dvir-biton/dvir-biton/README.md

 # 💫 About Me:

 Hey there! 👋
-I'm Dvir, a passionate mobile developer and UI/UX designer, who turns ideas into reality.
+I'm Dvir, a mobile developer and UI/UX designer.
-Just trying to make apps and chill 😴

 ```json
 {